leonardo-toffalini/orai-jegyzetek/content/misc/Project ideas.md

 - [ ] look into nix-darwin, git it an honest shot if it sounds interesting

 - [ ] look into the llvm kaleidoscope tutorial: https://llvm.org/docs/tutorial/

+- [ ] do something similar to this: https://www.youtube.com/watch?v=YGLNyHd2w10